ChimeraGaming/Chromium-Based-Web-Extensions/MCModVersionUpdater/README.md

 # Mod Update Checker

-Version 0.3.2
+Version 2.0

-A Chromium-based extension that scans a Minecraft modpack ZIP or folder and helps identify which mods have compatible versions available for a target Minecraft version.
+A Chromium-based extension that scans Minecraft modpacks and helps map mods to a selected target Minecraft version.

-Built to reduce friction when upgrading or downgrading modpacks between versions.
+Built to speed up upgrade, downgrade, compare, duplicate, and targeted update workflows.

 ---

 ## Overview

-Mod Update Checker analyzes your pack and compares each mod against available versions from supported sources like CurseForge and Modrinth.
+Mod Update Checker analyzes ZIPs and folders, then compares each mod against supported sources.

-Instead of manually checking dozens or hundreds of mods, this tool gives you a clear, structured view of:
+The results table shows:

+- Mod name
-- What version you currently have
+- Current version
-- What version exists for your target Minecraft version
+- Selected version
-- Whether a valid match was found
+- Match status
-- Whether a mod is upgradable or downgradable in the active mode
+- Upgradable or Downgradable state by mode
-- Where the match came from
+- Last updated date
+- Direct and site links

 ---

 ## Core Features

-- Upload or drag and drop a modpack ZIP
-- Upload a full modpack folder (large folder handling improved)
-- Automatically parses:
-  - `manifest.json`
-  - `modrinth.index.json`
-  - `modlist.html`
-- Detects current mod versions from filenames and manifest metadata
-- Supports target Minecraft version matching with reverse-compatible search
-- Displays results in a structured table with header-level filters
+- Single upload button with ZIP and Folder picker
+- Header filters with multi-token `;` matching
+- Last Updated filter plus newest and oldest sort
+- Match links split into:
+  - `Direct - Source` for downloads and export
+  - `Site - Source` for project pages
+- Export to `.meta4` for JDownloader2
+- `Download All` for filtered direct links
 - Theme support:
   - Light
   - Dark
   - Github (Dark)
   - SNES
-- JDownloader2 export:
-  - Outputs `.meta4` (Metalink v4) from found direct links
-  - Respects active filters
-  - Prompts for filename before saving
+- Draggable in-page panel that auto closes after successful scans

 ---

-## Modes
+## Scan Modes

-### Upgrade
-Scan mods and find available updates for a newer Minecraft version.

-### Downgrade
-Scan mods and find compatible versions for an older Minecraft version.
+- `Upgrade Current Pack`
+- `Downgrade Current Pack`
+- `Missing Mods (Compare Old and New)`
+- `Check for Updates`
+- `Duplicate Check`
+- `Attempt to update mod (Fabric only)`

 ---

+## Attempt To Update Mod (Fabric Only)

+This mode takes one Fabric JAR and:

+- Opens the archive
+- Locates `fabric.mod.json` or `fabric.mod.jsonm`
+- Updates `minecraft` dependency to the selected target version
+- Updates Fabric Loader dependency using the minimum available loader for the target version
+- Rebuilds the JAR and prompts for output filename

+---

 ## Settings

-- Use detected source version or manually define target version
+- Target Minecraft version database
+- Search mode default
-- Toggle backward search if no results are found
+- Reverse search toggle
-- Include or exclude beta and alpha recommendations
+- Include beta and alpha toggles
+- Fuzzy replacement search toggle
-- Configure table density and theme
+- Theme and table density
+- Additional Sources list
+- Prefer Additional Sources toggle
-- Set API keys from Settings:
+- API keys:
-  - `CurseForge API key` for CurseForge metadata lookups
+  - CurseForge API key
-  - `Modrinth API key` for optional authenticated Modrinth requests
+  - Modrinth API key optional

 ---

-## Roadmap
+## Additional Sources

-Accessible directly from the extension UI.

-Planned improvements include:

-- Additional source support (GitHub and curated custom repos)
-- Smarter filename-to-project matching
-- Better cross-loader version resolution (Fabric, Forge, Quilt, NeoForge)
-- Dependency-aware warnings before export
-- Manual match correction flow for edge cases
-- Optional rebuild flow after review
+Additional Sources can be added one URL per line.

+If `Prefer Additional Sources over Modrinth/CurseForge` is enabled, those sources are checked first and fallback sources are used only when no match is found.

 ---

 ## Installation

 1. Download or clone this repository.
-2. Open Chrome and go to `chrome://extensions`.
+2. Open `chrome://extensions`.
 3. Enable Developer Mode.
-4. Click **Load unpacked**.
+4. Click `Load unpacked`.
 5. Select the extension folder.

 ---